Causes of TMJ

-Understanding the cause of your TMJ disorder is crucial in determining the best treatment plan.
+Understanding what causes TMJ disorders is crucial in determining the best treatment plan.
 If you are experiencing any of the symptoms of TMJ disorders, it’s important to see a TMJ specialist at PRECiDENT.
 We can help you determine the cause of your TMJ disorder and come up with a treatment plan.